syuvivida/DQMSpace/runregistry_scripts/lumiloss/README.md

 cd DQMSpace/runregistry_scripts/lumiloss
 ```

-3. Prepare a text file that includes the list of runs for the period of data you want to produce luminosity loss figures and put it in your output directory.
+3. Prepare a text file that includes the list of runs for the period of data
+you want to produce luminosity loss figures and put it in your output
+directory.
 For example, Era/eraB_runs.txt.
-Note, if your input run list text file is not
+Note, if your input run list text
-located in the output directory, you need to specify it explicitly (see blow).
+file is not located in the output directory, you need to specify it explicitly
+ (see blow).

 4. The main script is runAllSteps_lumiloss.sh.
-You can find out the usuage by running
+You can find out the usuage by
+running
 ```
 ./runAllSteps_lumiloss.sh

+Usage: runAllSteps_lumiloss.sh period step outputDirName inputRunFile
+Example: ./runAllSteps_lumiloss.sh eraB all Era Era/eraB_runs.txt
+The name of the period will be used as prefix/postfix of the output files The inputRunFile must exist

+Steps include: all        --> running all steps (inputcsv, json, outputcsv, plot, dump) The following options are only one step per job
+               inputcsv   --> producing csv files for the input runs using brilcalc json       --> producing muon and golden JSON files Note, only golden JSON files are required for the next step If you lose connection to the DB after producing golden JSON file, you can move on to the next step outputcsv  --> producing run registry info for the input runs plot       --> make luminosity loss plots
+               dump       --> dump the major lumi loss into text files

+The following options run the job from step xx to the last step
+               json_all       --> running json, outputcsv, plot, dump outputcsv_all  --> running outputcsv, plot, dump
+               plot_all       --> running plot, dump

 ```

-5. The script runAllSteps_lumiloss.sh can be run step by step or in one go.
-For longer run list, sometimes you can lose connection to the runregistry database and need to repeat certain steps.
-You can also use the default input parameters (the minimum number of input parameters is 1).
-The steps include
+5. The script runAllSteps_lumiloss.sh can be run step by step, or from one
+certain step until the end, or in one go.
+For longer run list, sometimes you can lose connection to the runregistry
+database and need to repeat certain steps.
+You can also use the default input parameters (the minimum number of input
-all, inputcsv, json, outputcsv, plot, and dump.
+parameters is 1).
+The options of steps include all, inputcsv, json, outputcsv,
+plot, dump, json_all, outputcsv_all, plot_all.
-Note, if you run the script step by step, the output directory name must be the same in all steps.
+Note, if you run the script step by step, the output directory name must be
+the same in all steps.
 ```
 ./runAllSteps_lumiloss.sh eraB
 ./runAllSteps_lumiloss.sh eraB inputcsv
 ```

-6. if your input run list text file is not located in the output directory, you need to specify it explicitly (the last input argument).
+6. if your input run list text file is not located in the output directory,
+you need to specify it explicitly (the last input argument).
 ```
 ./runAllSteps_lumiloss.sh eraB inputcsv outputtest Era/eraB_runs.txt
 ```